 Torbjørn and Gerd were not well-off, and both had to work full hours to support their little family.
 Torbjørn started out as a factory worker and later worked as a window-cleaner in the city.
 Gerd was a housewife by day and a factory worker by night, stretching herself to the limits to provide her children with the ideal comforts of 1950s family life.
 Sometimes both parents would be away from the house at the same time, leaving the daughters home alone at night.

 We are moving closer to our own time, and I will not recount Torbjørn's later life in detail, since others can do this much better than me.
 Having married Gerd and settled down in Lørenskog, Torbjørn seemed to live like an ordinary working-class man.
 That, indeed, is mostly how he spent the rest of his life.
-Torbjørn's last adventure happened in 1968, when he spent several months in Kongsvinger prison.
-I am not sure what his crime was, as none in our family remembers, and I have not seen the court documents.
-In our family we have always assumed that it was some kind of theft.
+Torbjørn's last adventure happened in 1968, when he spent some time in Kongsvinger prison.
 My mother was three years old at the time, and she still remembers how my great-grandmother took her to visit Torbjørn in prison.
 While there, he did carpentry work, and among the things he made were a footstool and a doll bed for my mother, both of which are still in her possession.

 Torbjørn wrote many letters to his wife from prison, describing his great love for her and their children and grandchildren (of whom only my mother and one of her sisters had been born at that time).
 He also described everyday life in prison, as well as the crimes of the other inmates, some of which were truly horrible.
 Torbjørn wrote that he repented his own crime very much, and that he felt he had betrayed Gerd; he wanted to be at home with his family, spending time with them and providing for them.
 He was released soon enough, and was never again convicted of any crime.